NorthStarUAS/insgnss_tools/README.md

   for input.
 Does not need magnetometers.
 Uses floating point data types as much as possible internally.
 Produces the same (or practically) the same result as the double version of this algorithm.
-For some platforms that done't support double floating point math in hardware, this version may run significantly faster.
+For some platforms that done't support double precision floating point math in hardware, this version may run significantly faster.

+* nav_eigen_sep: The same algorithm as nav_eigen_float, but with the code restructured a bit to enable separating the time update and the measurement update steps into separate functions.
+Also adds trapazoidal numerical integration for slightly better results.

-* nav_eigen_mag: 15 state EKF that includes magnetometers in the measurement update.
+* nav_eigen_mag_sep: 15 state EKF that includes magnetometers in the measurement update.
 Tends to converge to the exact same solution as the non-magnetometer variant over time.
 Is more stable in attitude and holds the bias estimate more stable.
 With a reasonable magnetometer calibration, this version should converge more quickly and drift less in low dynamic portions of a flight (however the drift that is there will be towards any magnetometer calibration error.)

-* nav_eigen_sep: The same algorithm as nav_eigen_float, but with the code restructured a bit to enable separating the time update and the measurement update steps into separate functions.
-Also adds trapazoidal numerical integration for slightly better results.
+Time update and measurement update have been split into separate methods.

+* nav_eigen_mag_unified: 15 state EKF that includes magnetometers in
+  the measurement update.
+Tends to converge to the exact same solution as the non-magnetometer variant over time.
+Is more stable in attitude and holds the bias estimate more stable.
+With a reasonable magnetometer calibration, this version should converge more quickly and drift less in low dynamic portions of a flight (however the drift that is there will be towards any magnetometer calibration error.)
+Time update and measurement update are rolled together into a single unified function.

 * nav_openloop: Open-loop integrator.
 Given an initial starting condition, will integrate position, velocity, and orientation from